la2050/archive/_organizations/stephen-glassman-studio.md

   commissioned art works for large-scale projects.
 Glassman is the recipient of numerous grants and awards including the NEA, Nathan Cummings Foundation, LA Cultural Endowment, and was a 2000 Chrysler Design Award nominee.
-Stephen Glassman Studioâ€™s work has been collected and exhibited throughout Southern California, New York City, and internationally.
+Stephen Glassman Studio’s work has been collected and exhibited throughout Southern California, New York City, and internationally.
 The design and concept for Urban Air first received notice when it won the 2011 London International Creativity Award.
 As a successful Kickstarter project Urban Air went on to